FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/lending.md

 {% docs evm_complete_lending_borrower %}

-Address that initiated the borrow event.
+The address of the user who initiated the borrow action

 {% enddocs %}